-The RIWP scope of work was developed utilizing the results of LaBella's May 8, 2020 limited subsurface investigation as summarized below.
-The limited subsurface investigation included the advancement of eight test pits across the Site.
-Figure 3 depicts the locations of the test pits.
+The RIWP scope of work was developed utilizing the results of LaBella's May 2020 limited subsurface investigation as summarized below.
+The limited subsurface investigation included the advancement of 11 test pits, four soil borings, and installation of four temporary groundwater monitoring wells across the Site.
+Figure 3 depicts the investigation locations.
 Table 1 summarizes the laboratory analytical results of the soil samples analyzed during the limited subsurface investigation.